For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 ROCK PIGEON (Columba livia) [I]

-SCALED PIGEON (Patagioenas speciosa) – Unfortunately we couldn't find an individual on sight. [*]
+SCALED PIGEON (Patagioenas speciosa) [*]

 RUDDY GROUND-DOVE (Columbina talpacoti)